dj-nitehawk/MongoDB.Entities/Documentation/wiki/Entities-Update.md

         .ExecuteAsync();
 ```

+## Update by matching with filters
-you can also use filters to match entities. all of the filters in the official driver is available for use as follows.
+you can use [_filter definition builder_](https://mongodb.github.io/mongo-csharp-driver/2.11/apidocs/html/Methods_T_MongoDB_Driver_FilterDefinitionBuilder_1.htm) methods to match entities. all of the filters of the official driver are available for use as follows.
 ```csharp
 await DB.Update<Author>()
         .Match(f=> f.Eq(a=>a.Surname,"Stark") & f.Gt(a=>a.Age,35))